-Participatory Budgeting Research by Public Agenda
+Participatory Budgeting Research

 In participatory budgeting (PB), residents instead of public officials decide how public money is spent.
 PB may reveal that residents prioritize different investments than public officials, which could lead to more socially just spending.
 However, little research has examined whether and how PB shifts spending priorities.
 This study leverages publicly available records on New York … Read more